bonsai-rx/docs/articles/documentation-docfx.md

 dotnet tool install --local docfx
 ```

-2) Navigate to the `docs` folder and initialise a new docfx website with the following command.
+2) Navigate to the `docs` folder and initialize a new `docfx` website with the following command.

 ```powershell
 dotnet docfx init